yeabat8tcap/ai-dependency-manager/docs/future-enhancements/cicd-integration-architecture.md

 # CI/CD Pipeline Integration Architecture

-This document outlines the architecture for integrating the AI Dependency Manager with popular CI/CD platforms to provide automated dependency management within development workflows.
+This document outlines the architecture for integrating the Superintelligence Dependency Manager with popular CI/CD platforms to provide automated dependency management within development workflows.

 ## Table of Contents